chezmoi-sh/atlas/projects/amiya.akn/README.md

 ### 3. Restore Core Services

-Once the base cluster is running, restore ArgoCD and core applications:
+Once the base cluster is running, restore core infrastructure:

-1. Create necessary secrets for ArgoCD (GitHub integration, SOPS keys)
+1. **Restore Infisical**: Restore the Infisical database from its backup.
+This step is critical as it contains all secrets for other services.
-2. Deploy ArgoCD using the bootstrap kustomization as detailed in [BOOTSTRAP\_ARGOCD.md](./docs/BOOTSTRAP_ARGOCD.md)
+2. **Deploy ArgoCD**: Deploy ArgoCD using the bootstrap kustomization as detailed in [BOOTSTRAP\_ARGOCD.md](./docs/BOOTSTRAP_ARGOCD.md).
+The required secrets for ArgoCD (like GitHub integration) will be pulled from the restored Infisical instance.
-3. Access ArgoCD UI and ensure applications are syncing properly
+3. **Sync Applications**: Access the ArgoCD UI and ensure all applications are syncing properly.

 ### 4. Verify Recovery